 Meanwhile, the future looks bright for Enbridge, with plenty of growth and pipeline expansion ahead.
 That should give it the fuel to continue growing its dividend, which it has done for the past 25 years.

-If you want to swing oil stocks to buy 2020, make sure you have the best swing trading strategy.
-Swing trading isn't for the faint of heart right now.
+If you want to swing oil stocks to buy in 2022, make sure you have the best swing trading strategy.
+Swing trading isn’t for the faint of heart right now.

-When deciding which oil stocks to buy 2020, pay attention to the company's EBITDA or earnings before interest, taxes, depreciation and amortization.
+When deciding which oil stocks to buy in 2022, pay attention to the company’s EBITDA or earnings before interest, taxes, depreciation and amortization.

 EBITDA is a widely used metric of corporate profitability and can be used to compare companies against each other and industry averages.
 In simple terms, it helps us to use an “apples” to “apples” approach.